Configure database persistence

 Redis also allows snapshots through RDB files for persistence.
 Within Redis Enterprise, you can configure both snapshots and fsync policies.

-For any high availability needs, replication may also be used to further reduce any risk of data loss and is highly recommended.
+For any high availability needs, use replication to further reduce the risk of data loss.

 For use cases where data loss has a high cost: